 Simple English definitions for legal terms

-Read a random definition: chance
+Read a random definition: standing offer

 A residuary bequest is what's left of someone's money and things after they've given away some of it and paid off any debts they owed.
 The person who gets the residuary bequest is called the residuary beneficiary.
 For example, if someone left their house to their friend and some money to their family, whatever was left over would be the residuary bequest and would go to whoever they named as the residuary beneficiary.